William Albertson: Posthumous litigation

 In 1976, the New York Times correspondent Anthony Lewis wrote an article called "A Cointel Story," that related the fake document story.
 The article cited an article by Frank Donner of the American Civil Liberties Union (ACLU) in a forthcoming in the April–May issue of ACLU's Civil Liberties Review.
 Lewis related:

 The truth came out by ironic mischance.
-Last year, a journalist asked the F.B.I. for documents about its past efforts to disrupt white bate groups such as the Ku Klux Klan.
+Last year, a journalist asked the F.B.I. for documents about its past efforts to disrupt white hate groups such as the Ku Klux Klan.
 When the papers were released, one was on another subject.
 It was a report to bureau officials, dated Jan.
 6, 1965, that said a high functionary of the Communist Party had been expelled "through our counterintelligence efforts."
 The name of the "functionary" was deleted at the beginning ginning of the document.
 But, perhaps through clerical error in the release, it was left in farther down.
 The name was Albertson.